andersevenrud/dotfiles/.config/nvim/README.md

 There are also some bugs:

-* Indentation of multiline comments is [not working correctly](https://github.com/nvim-treesitter/nvim-treesitter/projects/6)
+* Indentation of multiline comments is [not working correctly](https://github.com/nvim-treesitter/nvim-treesitter/projects/6) for all grammars

 ## Troubleshooting